 Nebraskats is a show choir from the University of Nebraska at Kearney.
 The singers are accompanied by a small band.
-Members of Kats are usually full-time students at U.N.K., and represent many areas of study as well as most areas in the state.
-The Nebraskats are selected by competitive auditions each spring, from the students who audition each year.
+Members of Kats are usually full-time students at UNK and represent many areas of study as well as most areas in the state.
+The Nebraskats are selected by competitive auditions each semester.
 The music performed by the Nebraskats includes Broadway show tunes, medleys of songs by various composers, and popular music from the 30s to the present.
 Highlights of past years have included performance tours of Japan, China, Germany, England, Austria, Australia, the Czech Republic, Chicago, and Washington, D.C.